hannahmthompson/adelgid_models/README.md

     * `als_paraest.m` is the parameter estimation of the Adelgid-Predator model
     * `als_plot.m` plots the data and model simulation results using the optimal parameter values found through the parameter estimation for the Adelgid-Predator model
     * `als_scenarios_hemlock.m` plots the model simulation results using the optimal parameter values found through the parameter estimation, but varying the hemlock carrying capacity parameter value for the Adelgid-Predator model
+    * `als_scenarios_predator.m` plots the model simulation results using the optimal parameter values found through the parameter estimation, but varying the the presence or absence of the predators through changing initial conditions for the Adelgid-Predator model
     * `als_seasonality_figure.pptx` is a figure representing the seasonality of the Adelgid-Predator model

 * `./hemlock_adelgid/` is the directory containing the Hemlock-Adelgid model files